 A: We worked directly with advisors at Movement Voter Project to identify the 501(c)4 grassroots organization in each of our battleground states that best meets the 5 criteria of Walk the Walk 2020's strategy.
 Each organization we're supporting:

-Is embedded in and run by African American and/or Latinx communities.
+Is embedded in and run by African American and/or Latinx or Asian American communities.

 Has a demonstrated record of success registering and turning out new voters via relational tactics.